i2NewTech/-Pesan-tumbler-Surabaya-/music/README.md

 (because they require a large amount of data, which would take an incredibly long time), and they use weights from a model trained with the Python-based [Magenta models][magenta-models].
 We are also making available our own hosted pre-trained checkpoints.

 ### Pre-trained hosted checkpoints
 Several pre-trained checkpoints for all of our models are available and hosted on GCS.
-The full list is available in [this table](https://github.com/tensorflow/magenta-js/blob/master/music/checkpoints/README.md#table) and can be accessed programm
+The full list is available in [this table](https://github.com/tensorflow/magenta-js/blob/master/music/checkpoints/README.md#table) and can be accessed programmatically via a JSON index [here](https://goo.gl/magenta/js-checkpoints-json).

+### Your own checkpoints

+#### Dumping your weights

+To use your own checkpoints with one of our models, you must first convert the weights to the appropriate format using the provided [checkpoint_converter](https://github.com/tensorflow/magenta-js/blob/maste